-- Gather your materials you will need an old atlas or map ( you will be cutting it ), kid scissors, a marker, piece of construction paper and glue.
+- Gather your materials you will need an old atlas or map (you will be cutting it), kid scissors, a marker, a piece of construction paper, and glue.

 - Flip to it if you are using an Atlas.
 If you just have one map to use, take some time looking at it with your child, look for different points of interest .
 This activity is as much a lesson to familiarize kids with maps and geography as it is one for the letter m.